globe icon

 What is Debitum?

-Debitum is a regulated Latvian platform offering asset-backed securities investments starting from just €10.
-Investors on Debitum can earn up to 15% annually.
+Debitum is a regulated Latvian platform offering investments in asset-backed securities from just €10.
+Investors on Debitum can earn up to 15% per year.

 Pros